GOP lawmakers promote potential replacement for Householder

 “Let me be clear, at no time did our support for Ohio’s nuclear plants interfere with or supersede our ethical obligations to conduct our business properly,” Jones told investors Friday during a call to discuss its quarterly earnings.
 “The facts will become clear as the investigation progresses.”

-AP reporter John Seewer in Toledo contributed.
+Associated Press writers John Seewer in Toledo and Andrew Welsh-Huggins in Columbus contributed to this report.
 Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Sign up for Daily Newsletters